 Dr. Pawley obtained a Bachelors of Engineering degree in Chemical Engineering at McGill University, graduating with distinction in 2000.
 She attended the University of Wisconsin-Madison for graduate studies, completing a Master’s of Science degree in Industrial Engineering in 2003 (thesis title: “A Class of Their Own: Impact of a Supplementary Curriculum for Developing Critical Thinking about “Women in Engineering” in First-Year Women Engineering Students”).
 She completed her Ph.D in Industrial and Systems Engineering, with a minor in women’s studies, in 2007; her dissertation was titled “Where do you draw the line?
 A study of academic engineers negotiating the boundaries of engineering.”

-Dr. Pawley worked in the Engineering Learning Center and the Wisconsin Engineering Education Laboratory at the University of Wisconsin-Madison for several years, working with teaching assistants teaching engineering learning community courses to first-year engineering students.
-She helped develop the LINKS program, part of the NSF-funded Foundation Coalition, and started and developed the UW-Madison College Fellows Program, conducted in the late 1990s.
+Dr. Pawley worked for several years (first as an undergrad and then a graduate student) in the Engineering Learning Center and the Wisconsin Engineering Education Laboratory at the University of Wisconsin-Madison, working with teaching assistants teaching engineering learning community courses to first-year engineering students.
+She helped develop the LINKS program, part of the NSF-funded Foundation Coalition, and helped start and develop the UW-Madison College Fellows Program, conducted in the late 1990s.

 With the funding of the Center for the Integration of Research, Teaching and Learning (CIRTL), an NSF-funded Engineering Education Center, Dr. Pawley moved her work to participate in the development of the Delta Program, the UW-Madison manifestation of CIRTL.
 She contributed to the development of the CIRTL pillars, teaching-as-research, learning community, and learning-through-diversity.
 She helped design and implement the Expeditions in Learning program, and developed, co-taught, and evaluated the Diversity in the College Classroom course.

 At Purdue, she was co-PI of Purdue’s ADVANCE program from 2008-2014, focusing on the underrepresentation of women in STEM faculty positions.
-She runs the Feminist Research in Engineering Education (FREE, formerly RIFE, group), whose diverse projects and group members are described at feministengineering.org.
 She received a CAREER award in 2010 and a PECASE award in 2012 for her project researching the stories of undergraduate engineering women and men of color and white women.
+She has been author or co-author on papers receiving ASEE-ERM’s best paper award, the AAEE Best Paper Award, the Benjamin Dasher award, and co-authored the paper nominated by the ASEE Committee on Diversity, Equity, and Inclusion for ASEE Best PIC Paper for 2018.
 She has received ASEE-ERM’s best paper award for her CAREER research, and the Denice Denton Emerging Leader award from the Anita Borg Institute, both in 2013.
+More recently, she received her school’s Award for Excellence in Mentoring, the Award for Leadership, and a 2019 award from the College of Engineering as an Outstanding Faculty Mentor of Engineering Graduate Students.
+In 2020 she won the Sterling Olmsted Award from the Liberal Education/Engineering and Society Division of ASEE.
+She is president of Purdue’s chapter of the American Association of University Professors (2020-22).
 She helped found, fund, and grow the PEER Collaborative, a peer mentoring group of early career and recently tenured faculty and research staff primarily evaluated based on their engineering education research productivity.
-She can be contacted by email at email@example.com.
+She runs the Feminist Research in Engineering Education (FREE, formerly RIFE, group), whose diverse projects and group members are described on this website.
+She can be contacted by email at [email protected].